JanLunge/pog-alpha/README.md

-develop and do changes in the frontend (vue3 with vite) `yarn dev`
+develop and do changes in the frontend (vue3 with vite) `yarn dev` or depending on your OS
+`yarn dev --host`

 run the electron application with the frontend server running `yarn electron:start`